riak/riak.github.io/docs/configuring/strong-consistency.md

 thus affect the viability of some or all strongly consistent operations, depending on the size of the cluster.

-If you're using strong consistency and you do need to reboot multiple nodes, we recommend rebooting them very carefully.
+If you're using strong consistency, and you do need to reboot multiple nodes, we recommend rebooting them very carefully.
 Rebooting nodes too quickly in succession can force the cluster to lose quorum and thus be unable to service strongly consistent operations.
 The best strategy is